 Liability

-In the event that CUSTOMER makes use of the final product proceeding from the contractual service and damage that falls under medical liability insurance occurs, and is derived from a flawed service of ”<<Short name>>”, then <<Short name>> is liable for the produced personal and material damages.
+In the event that CUSTOMER makes use of the final product proceeding from the contractual service and damage that falls under medical liability insurance occurs, and is derived from a flawed service of ”Short name”, then “Short name” is liable for the produced personal and material damages.

 Confidentiality

-<<In case an already signed confidentiality agreement exists>>.
+(In case an already signed confidentiality agreement exists).

-The mutual obligations of the contract partners to confidentiality and to not using the information are contractually defined in the Confidentiality agreement (NDA No. xxxx).
-The Contract partners herewith agree that the provisions of the NDA No. xxxx remain in full effect during the term of this <.
+The mutual obligations of the contract partners to confidentiality and to not use the information are contractually defined in the Confidentiality agreement (NDA No. xxxx).
+The Contract partners herewith agree that the provisions of the NDA No. xxxx remain in full effect during the term of this Quality Assurance Agreement.

-<<If no confidentiality agreement was signed before, please delete:>>
+(If no confidentiality agreement was signed before, please delete:)

-<<Short name>> is obligated, regarding all information and documentation and all further contents of any given communications with CUSTOMER, to keep strict confidentiality and use it exclusively for the purpose of evaluating the feasibility of the potential order.
-In the event that third parties need to be involved in the evaluation, their participation requires the approval of CUSTOMER.
+“Short name” is obligated, regarding all information and documentation and all further contents of any given communications with CUSTOMER, to keep strict confidentiality and use it exclusively for the purpose of evaluating the feasibility of the potential order.
+In the event that third parties need to be involved in the evaluation, their participation requires the approval of the CUSTOMER.
 In case of approval, SUPPLIER must also sign a confidentiality agreement with the third party, in turn obliging them to confidentiality towards further third parties.
 SUPPLIER must present the confidentiality agreement ahead to CUSTOMER.
 Insofar as third parties are involved in the evaluation, these may not entrust further third parties with the evaluation or development of an offer; this is also valid if the further third parties are obligated to confidentiality.
-Documents disclosed to third parties must be labelled as confidential.
+Documents disclosed to third parties must be labeled as confidential.

 use it exclusively for the purpose of this contract,